e-n-0/discord-server-icon-random/README.md

 # Change Discord Server Icon Randomly

-This bot will change your Discord server icon randomly from images uploaded in a Discord channel.
+Change your Discord server icon randomly from images uploaded in a Discord channel.

 ## Usage